beave/meer/doc/source/configuration.rst

 lookups.
 For example, if a 1000 alerts come in from a single IP address,  Meer will look the DNS PTR record one time and use the cache entire the other 999 times.
 This saves on lookup time and extra stress on internal DNS server.
 If you do not want Meer to cache DNS data,  simply set this option to 0.
+The ``dns_cache`` time is in seconds.

 health
 ~~~~~~